wp-plugins/updraftplus/readme.txt

 * Various layout + niceness fixes upon restoration
 * Prevent deletion of local archives upon failed restoration when there was no cloud storage
 * Various usability tweaks for the admin UI, including showing multisite warning only on UD's pages
+* Fix incorrect restoration (since 1.4.0) of directory-less paths from 'others' zip
 * Clean up temporary files left behind by zipArchive::addFile
 * Improved help for people with broken schedulers